DeltaY0/SIC-XE-Disassembler/README.md

-# SIC/XE Toolkit (Disassembler, Loader, Linker)
+# SIC/XE Toolkit (Disassembler, Linker)

 A suite of tools for the Simplified Instructional Computer (SIC/XE), written in modern C++.
-This project currently features a functional disassembler, with a loader and linker under active development.
+This project currently features a functional disassembler and a linker.

 ## Table of Contents